google/gsocguides/pages/mentor/02-notes_for_first_year_organizations.md

   * OAs invite mentors to their organization.

-  * Talk with potential GSoC contributors about project ideas (some orgs give applicants a task they need to complete, that is up to you).
+  * Talk with potential GSoC contributors about project ideas (some orgs give applicants a task they need to complete such as a PR etc., that is up to you).

   * Receive and review GSoC contributor applications.